 One of a collection of academy graduates who came through the West Ham system either side of the turn of the millennium, Michael Carrick’s talents were brought to the capital after spotting the midfielder at notorious North East amateur side Wallsend Boys Club.

-Part of the club’s FA Youth Cup winning side, Carrick broke into the senior side shortly after and quickly made an impression in the West Ham first-team, the midfielder a player with superb technique and an ability to dictate the tempo of the game.
+Part of the club’s FA Youth Cup winning side, Carrick broke into the senior side shortly after and quickly made an impression in the West Ham first team, with the midfielder a player with superb technique and an ability to dictate the tempo of the game.

-Carrick made 464 appearances and won five Premier League titles, whilst he became one of just two English players – alongside Wayne Rooney – to complete a full set of major club honours.
+Carrick made 464 appearances and won five Premier League titles at Old Trafford.
+He became one of just two English players – alongside Wayne Rooney – to complete a full set of major club honours.

 Jermain Defoe joined West Ham’s thriving academy system from Charlton as a teenager, before returning from a prolific loan spell at Bournemouth to break into the senior side.

-Defoe impressed with his natural goalscoring ability and finished as the club’s leading scorer during the 2001/02 season, Glenn Roeder’s side finishing seventh following an impressive Premier League campaign.
+Defoe impressed with his natural goalscoring ability and finished as the club’s leading scorer during the 2001/02 season, as Glenn Roeder’s side finished seventh following an impressive Premier League campaign.

-He continued his progress the following season but was unable to keep West Ham in the division as they slipped to a surprise relegation, before souring his relationship with the Hammers’ fans after handing in a transfer request just 24 hours after the club’s drop into the second tier.
+He continued his progress the following season but was unable to keep West Ham in the division as they slipped to a surprise relegation, before souring his relationship with the fans after handing in a transfer request, just 24 hours after the club’s drop into the second tier.

-Defoe remained with the club but after 15 goals in 22 appearances over the first half of the season was subject of interest from Tottenham in the winter window, moving to north London in a deal worth up to £7m.
+Defoe remained with the club but after 15 goals in 22 appearances over the first half of the season, he was subject of interest from Tottenham in the winter window, moving to North London in a deal worth up to £7m.

-Defoe quickly became a fans’ favourite and emerged as one of the club’s most popular players of the 2000s, spending two spells with Spurs and scoring 143 goals in 363 appearances – a figure bettered by just five players in the club’s history.
+Defoe quickly became a fans’ favourite and emerged as one of the club’s most popular players of the 2000s, spending two spells with Spurs and scoring 143 goals in 363 appearances, a figure bettered by just six players in the club’s history.

 Scott Parker’s career included a tour of the capital with spells at five separate London clubs, enjoying spells at both Charlton and Chelsea before making the move to West Ham – via Newcastle – in 2007.

-The midfielder became a huge favourite amongst the Hammers’ fanbase for his selfless style and full-blooded commitment to the cause, bringing energy and drive to the West Ham engine room.
+The midfielder became a huge favourite among the Hammers’ fanbase for his selfless style and full-blooded commitment to the cause, bringing energy and drive to the West Ham engine room.

-The England international was named as the club’s Player of the Season in back-to-back campaigns and secured his place as one of the best players of the Hammer’s modern Premier League history during a four-year spell at Upton Park.
+The England international was named as the club’s Player of the Season in back-to-back campaigns, and secured his place as one West Ham’s best players of the Premier League era during a four-year spell at Upton Park.

 With his international aspirations in mind, he departed for Spurs and spent two seasons in north London, anchoring the midfield in familiar tenacious style before finishing his career at Fulham.